DAP: A Dynamic Adversarial Patch for Evading Person Detectors: Evaluation of Attack Performance

 To evaluate the robustness of different adversarial patch techniques to variations in clothing appearance, we applied random clothes deformation transformations to the INRIA dataset and measured the attack success rates.
 We compared the performance of our proposed DAP patch against that of the state-of-the-art Naturalistic Patches \cite{Hu21}.
 Table \ref{performance_transformations} summarizes the results.
 We found that the effectiveness of the NAP was drastically degraded after applying the clothes deformation transformations.
 For example, the success rate of the Yolov3tiny-based NAP dropped from $89.98\%$ to $30.8\%$.
 In contrast, our DAP patch maintained its effectiveness against the deformed clothing, with only a minor drop of $8.9\%$ in the success rate.
 These results suggest that our proposed DAP patch is more robust and less affected by variations in clothing appearance modeled by the creases in the patch compared to the state-of-the-art Naturalistic Patches.
+Our proposed patch continues to demonstrate remarkable performance on the FasterRCNN model, surpassing the capabilities of the state-of-the-art NAP method.
+In fact, in the presence of non-rigid transformations, our DAP approach maintains a mean average precision (mAP) of 30.60\%, outperforming NAP, which experiences a decrease in performance through an increase in the mAP from 42.47\% to 75.1\%.